-The Bank presents investment properties at the fair value estimated by an internal appraiser of the Bank, and recognises changes in the fair value in profit or loss.
-The appraiser valued the investment properties using the market approach.
+The Bank presents investment properties at the fair value estimated by an independent professional appraiser, and recognises changes in the fair value in profit or loss.
+The independent professional appraiser valued the investment properties using the market approach.
 The key assumptions used in estimating the fair value are described in Note 3.10 to the financial statements.